uw-biorobotics/IKBT/README.md

 # Current News

+## March 2021
+Upgraded to Python3 (mostly just adding parens to print statements and new python3-sympy).
+New "main" branch for more respectful terminology.

 ## Feb 2020
 BH has fixed the UR5 regression - it now works again and solution output no longer shows sum-of-angles variables that are not needed in the actual solution.
 Use branch **RepairUR5Regression** for latest and greatest version.